MRI Exams

 What You Need to Know

-For your safety, you need to know we can’t allow metal into our MRI rooms.
-The magnetic field in the scanner is very powerful and attracted to metal.
-That’s why you’ll change into scrubs or other attire provided by us.
+For your safety, no metal is allowed in the MRI room.
+The magnetic field in a Closed MRI scanner is extremely powerful and will attract metal objects.
+That’s why you’ll be asked to change into medical attire or scrubs provided by our team.

 What to Expect

-Before your exam, we’ll give you a private room to change and secure storage for your belongings.
-We’ll also go through our full checklist to make sure no metal objects are missed or forgotten.
+Before your exam, we’ll provide you with a private room to change and secure storage for your personal items.
+Our team will double-check the safety checklist to ensure no metal is present.

 Types of MRI